Stratøs: A CU professor's life as a musician

 By Avery Clifton

-The audience sits in hushed anticipation.
-Stratøs steps out on the shiny wood floors of the music hall, acknowledging them with only a nod.
-After taking his place at center stage, his sleek, curved instrument in hand, the room floods with his signature electronic saxophone sound.
-His rings reflect the bright lights as his fingers move smoothly and quickly over the instrument.
+The audience in the music hall sits in hushed anticipation.
+Stratøs steps out on the shiny wood stage, acknowledging them with only a nod.
+After taking his place at center stage, his sleek, curved saxophone in hand, the hall fills with his signature electronic notes.

 “It’s become an integral part of my sound,” Stratøs said.

-As a saxophonist, composer, producer, photographer and cinematographer, Stratøs pushes the boundaries of what it means to be an artist and musician.
-In addition to performing, Stratøs teaches students to find their artistic voice as a composition professor at the University of Colorado Boulder.
+Stratøs is a saxophonist, composer, producer, photographer and cinematographer.
+In addition, he teaches students to find their artistic voice as a composition professor at the University of Colorado Boulder.

-“When you dedicate yourself to artwork, there’s more than enough time for several disciplines,” Stratøs said.
+“When you dedicate yourself to artwork, there’s more than enough time for several disciplines,” he said.

-The musician’s artistry began in Michigan when he went by Eddie Codrington, and he started playing the saxophone in high school, along with the flute and clarinet.
+The musician’s artistry began in Michigan when he went by the name Eddie Codrington, and he started playing the saxophone, flute and clarinet in high school.
 He said that the saxophone was the only instrument he played seriously.

-“The idea behind that was to kind of make, like, a singular identity that would be synonymous with visual arts and music, to try to make things less confusing,” said Stratøs.
+“The idea behind that was to kind of make, like, a singular identity that would be synonymous with visual arts and music, to try to make things less confusing,” he said.

-In 2021, he released his first album “Planets” which was self-written, composed and produced.
-The album has one song for each planet in the solar system.
-He said the theme allowed him to use multiple composition styles on one album while still being marketable.
+The album was self-written, composed and produced.
+Each song is named for a planet in the solar system.
+He said the theme allowed him to use multiple composition styles while still being marketable.

-After moving to Los Angeles in 2022, he worked across disciplines with a variety of artists.
-Stratøs wrote music with the likes of Charlie Burg, including “Lancaster Nights” featured in the 2023 romantic comedy “Anyone But You.”
+In 2022, he moved to Los Angeles and worked with other artists.
+He wrote music with the likes of Charlie Burg, including “Lancaster Nights” featured in the 2023 romantic comedy “Anyone But You.”

 His current project, “Challenger Deep” is inspired by his late grandfather, a fisherman in Barbados.
 The album details a fictional story where his grandfather descends to the lowest point in the ocean.